 Valorant Haven Guide - Dominate games pushing the three sites!

 Riot Games' new tactical FPS, Valorant, was one of the three new games announced last year to be released by the once thought one-hit-wonder developer of League of Legends.
-And we are glad they prove everyone wrong with all of those releases, especially with Valorant.
+And we are glad they prove everyone wrong with all of those releases, especially with Valorant (even in beta).
 This tactical shooter, inspired by the likes of CS: GO, is easy to play but hard to master.
 Every single Valorant map has its unique perks, and for Haven, it’s no exception.

+Sharing information is a must for teams, even at the start of the lobby.
+If you see a player coming, share that!
+Sign your team, so you are able to take advantage and can all focus on planting the spike for the point.
 The Haven map favors the attackers greatly, and while it doesn’t mean you’ll lose every defending round, you need to be more careful when playing it.
-Three drop sites mean more land to cover and a more fast-paced game in general.
-Rounds may be quicker than usual, but be mindful of playing too aggressive.
+For both defenders and attackers, three bomb sites to plant the spike means more land to cover and a more fast-paced game in general.

 Quick guide for callouts on the Haven map

+First things first, let’s take a look at the most important callouts.
 Check the map for many more callouts, and remember that some may change, and some names are interchangeable between one and others.
-Remembering the callouts and keeping them fresh is crucial to your success in any Valorant map.
+Remembering the callouts and keeping the knowledge fresh is crucial to your success in any Valorant map.

 Box/Tetris - Either one of the two is good.
-They refer to the big “boxes” on both B and A spots.
+They refer to the big “boxes” within both B and A spots.
 Refer to them as A-Box or B-Box, so you avoid any confusion.

-Heaven - The tower above A, the room below, is called Bottom.
+Heaven - The tower above A or top, the room below, is called Bottom.
 To access it, you’ll have to pass the Heaven Stairs.
-Be careful with this one, as it sounds a lot like the map.
+Though be careful with this one, as it sounds a lot like the map.

-Garage - The room connecting/between mid, B, and C spot.
-Many Valorant games may be decided here, as it’s a key spot for rotations.
+Garage - The room that’s a link between mid, B, and C spot.
+Many Valorant games may be decided here, as it’s a key location for rotations.

-Window - The C-Window small room besides Garage, perfect for camping or picking up unsuspecting enemies passing by.
+Window - The C-Window small room besides Garage, with a perfect view for camping or picking up near unsuspecting enemies passing by.
 The Mid Window on mid it’s located between the garden and mid courtyard.
 You may use it as a hiding place to ambush enemies.

-Mid - As in many other maps, there many “mid” callouts.
+Mid - As in many other maps, there many “mid” callouts, one for each part.
 There’s mid window, mid courtyard, mid doors, and bottom mid.
 Refer to it as a general place, but be specific of what place you are going to when using these callouts.

-It's easier to play offense on the Haven map.
+It's definitely easier to play offense on the Haven map.
 Three sites mean more opportunities to push or to make a last effort play if everything fails.
-Each site has a different strategy to approach, and while it can be slightly more forgiving to make a few mistakes here and there, you don’t want to gift a round to the opponent.
+Each site has a different strategy to approach, and while it can be slightly more forgiving to make a few mistakes here and there, you don’t want to gift around to the opponent.

 Attacking on the A site is pretty straightforward.
 Go for A-long or A-short.
 If you don’t find resistance, be sure that someone is camping in heaven or hidden in Box to surprise you.
 Approach with caution, try to coordinate another attack on another site to mess with the enemy positioning and rotations.

-Defense is hard in Haven.
+Since spawn, defense is hard in Haven.
 The tree sites make it quite difficult to hold without a coordinated team.
-Be ready to rotate a lot, but be careful when moving around.
-Some sites are easier to defend, pushing out.
+Be ready to rotate a lot, but be careful when moving around to guard it.
+Some sites are easier to defend pushing out.
+Don’t allow them access to the site, or you’ll push from behind.

 A site is all about control of the entrances to the site.
+Facing them head-on is key.
 Suppose you are getting pushed away from A-long and A-short, back up to Tetris, or attempt to climb back into heaven to surprise enemies.
-Starting a push from A to the other sites will net you control of middle and enough time to rotate to C in case a teammate needs back up there.
+Starting a push from A to the other sites will net you control of the middle of the map and enough time to rotate to C in case a teammate needs back up there.

 Out of the three, the B site is the hardest to push for.
 The few entrances mean that a barrier or smoke can completely nullify a flanking strategy or give the defense enough reaction time to reposition around the site.
 On the other hand, if you managed to gain control of mid, you could easily push around the sides to collapse on the few defending players around the area.

-Watch out for rotating players from A and C when pushing for B, if you go for it.
+Next watch out for rotating players from A and C when pushing for B, if you go for it.
 Holding is harder than pushing it.
+Wait for enemies to show themselves.

 If everything fails, B-site is both a blessing and a curse.
-You can make a stronghold with one man and enough time, but you’ll eventually be flanked from one of the other entrances.
+You can make a strong hold with one man and enough time to block a push, but you’ll eventually be flanked from one of the other entrances.
 It’s easy to delay and keep a hold of it if everything is going your way.
-Try to hold it as long as you can so you can rotate between A and C if needed.
+Try to hold it as long as you can, and if you manage to live, rotate between A and C if needed.
+It’s better to be aggressive so you don’t end up in this position.

 When going for the C site, you’ll have to go for either C-long or Garage.
 C-long will ask for more coordination while going for a Garage push will ensure a fight down mid.
-Check the map guide image to figure out potential camping spots.
+Check the map guide image to figure out potential camping spots in C short.
 Communicate with your teammates to push accordingly.

 Don’t go for it alone.
-There are usually two men down C, and even if you manage to get a kill, be sure that there’ll be another one waiting for you.
+There are usually two men down site C, and even if you manage to get a kill, be sure that there’ll be another one waiting for you.
+Move towards there with caution.

-C site is the easiest one of the three to hold, as there are many hiding places and spots to take a quick shot to the enemies.
+C site is the easiest one of the three to hold, as it gives many hiding places and spots to take a quick shot to the enemies.
 Be patient, as it's quite easy to check for action and just get shot in the face.
 If you get cocky, you may lose the game.
 Wait for the attacking players to make mistakes.

-With the right Agent, you can do a one-man hold on the site.
+With the right Agent, you can do a one man hold on the site.
 Again, be careful.
-You don’t want to be the guy that says “I’m Cypher, I’ll solo hold C” just to get shot and have your whole team do a terrible rotation down to C.
+You don’t want to be the guy that says “I’m Cypher, I’ll solo hold C” just to get shot and have your whole team do a terrible rotation down to C for certain.
+At least you tried if that’s the case.

 Best Agents for the Valorant Haven map

-All of these are suggestions.
-It's better to know the map and use an Agent that you feel comfortable using.
-Don't force you to use an agent you are not good at, use what suits your playstyle the best.
+All of these are possible suggestions.
+It's better to know the map and use an Agent that you feel comfortable using like Phoenix or Breach instead of the latest release or meta pic.
+Don't force yourself to use an agent you are not good at, use and choose options that suit your playstyle the best.
+Train with them and put it in the work.
 That being said, these are the Agents that will always shine on Haven.

 Brimstone.
-Power and disruption in one place.
-Brimstone can turn a fight in a second, and while he has the ability to power up the team, he can also go solo in many instances.
+He comes with power and disruption in one place.
+Brimstone abilities can turn an early fight in a second, and while he has the ability to power up the team, and as an added bonus, he can also go solo in many instances.
 Blind the enemy, cut off their escape, and join together for a powerful push.

 Sage.
 Is it the wall to lockdown areas?
 The slow to CC enemies, or maybe it’s the heal and revive?
 It’s a combination of all those things.
-Sage is a great Agent to have on every map, and it’s not the exception for Haven.
+Sage is a great Agent to have on every map in Valorant, and it’s not the exception for Haven.
+Great ultimate for a great defender.

 Omen.
 Obscuring vision and repositioning are great tools to make an effective Haven push.
-Omen offers all of these tools.
+Omen offers all of these tools turning him into a great attacker.
 Be careful.
 As Omen, it's better used after a follow-up of your team attack.
 Surprise the enemy, get kills, and control the map to win every round.

 What is Haven Valorant?